sapphonie/rgl-server-resources/README.md

 For this reason, and on the advice of some server network operators, I have decided to not shut down stv with tfcl_off.
 If you need to disable the STV, please restart your server.

 The bug report for this issue is [here](https://github.com/ValveSoftware/Source-1-Games/issues/2778).

+## Special Thanks

+thank you to Mastercomms for helping me out with net settings thank you to Arie from serveme for letting me run some things by him for the configs thank you to Aad for making the plugin thank you to JarateKing for adding a .gitattributes file and fixing typos and grammar because I suck with github and english thank you to Sigafoo for running RGL thank you to GoD_tony for making the original updater.smx plugin thank you to F2 for making the original pause plugin, and others thank you to Miggy for being a cool anticheat admin who inspired me to make the configs in the first place and shoutouts to plenty of other people for helping me with miscellaneous other stuff